-Transit ridership (passenger boardings) showed a decrease from 62.8 million trips in FY 2015 to 59.1 million trips in FY 2016.
-Urban ridership, which accounts for more than 95 percent of the ridership totals for the state, decreased 6.1 percent in FY 2016, while rural ridership increased 1.1 percent in FY 2016.
-The overall decrease in ridership in FY 2016 can be attributed to low gas prices.
+Transit ridership (passenger boardings) showed a slight decrease from 63.1 million trips in FY 2014 to 62.8 million trips in FY 2015.
+Urban ridership, which accounts for over 95 percent of the ridership totals for the state, decreased 0.5 percent in FY 2015, while non-urban ridership increased 2 percent in FY 2015.
+The overall decrease in ridership in FY 2015 can be attributed to low gas prices.

-The number of airline passengers has remained fairly steady from 2011 to 2015, with a slight increase in passenger enplanements (boardings) for 2015.
-In July 2016, MoDOT issued air service grants to commercial service airports.
+The number of airline passengers has remained fairly steady from 2010 to 2014, with a slight increase in passenger enplanements (boardings) for 2014.
+Due to increasing state Aviation Trust Fund revenues, in March 2015 MoDOT issued grants to commercial service airports for the air service program.
 These grants can be used for air service promotion and marketing and to study potential new routes.
-The ability to issue these grants is tied to the amount of revenue deposited in the state Aviation Trust Fund per calendar year.
-Due to declining revenues, it is possible air service grants will not be issued in FY 2018.